huaweicloud/huaweicloud-fpga/README.md

 <a name="sec_1_2_2"></a>
 ### 1.2.2 Modifying the Configuration File and Configuring an FACS Image
+#### Step 1: Compile and install the FPGA image management tool
+The fisclient is a cross-platform command-line interface (CLI) tool used for FPGA image management, which is mandatory before FPGA image loading.
+By using fisclient, you can register, delete, and query FPGA images (AEIs), or manage the association between AEIs and elastic cloud server (ECS) images.
+You can associate an AEI with an ESC image, and release the AEI to the cloud market or share it with other users through the ESC image.

+For details, please see the chapter of installation in [fisclient README](./cli/fisclient/README.md).
+### step 2: Modifying the Configuration File and Configuring an FACS Image
 Before registering and querying an FPGA image, modify the configuration file and configure an FACS image.
 For details, visit: [http://support.huaweicloud.com/usermanual-fpga/zh-cn_topic_0069154765.html](http://support.huaweicloud.com/usermanual-fpga/zh-cn_topic_0069154765.html).

 <a name="sec_2"></a>